 Why am I reluctant to require my billing agent and janitor to sign confidentiality contracts?

-Am I ethically and/or legally at risk if they breach the confidentiality of one of my patients?
+Am I ethically and/or legally at risk if they breach the confidentiality of my patients?

 Exactly what do I want each contract to require?